DumitracheFlorentin/login-app-mern/README.md

 - If someone is logged in to the app and he is trying to acces the login page he will be pushed back to the main page

 ```
-NOTE: All features related to data storage are made with redux
+NOTE: All features related to state management are made with redux
 ```

 ## Usage